amd/aocl-crypto/lib/compat/openssl/README.md

 Summary is given below

 ### Benchmarking
-​	To bench with the provider, use the following example assuming you are executing command from the root of the package directory.
+​   To bench using provider path, use the following example assuming you are executing command from the root of the package directory.

 ​	```openssl speed -provider-path $PWD/lib  -provider libopenssl-compat -evp aes-128-gcm```